jorgealejo1/cypress-realworld-app/README.md

 # cypress-realworld-app

+[GAP] Learning path: From Manual QA to Automation

-A payment application to demonstrate real-world usage of Cypress testing methods, patterns, and workflows.
-Learning path: From Manual QA to Automation
+A payment application to demonstrate real-world usage of Cypress testing methods, patterns, and workflows